diademiemi/ansible_advent_of_code_2022/README.md

 ## Goals

-I want to use keep everything within `ansible.builtin.*` modules as much as possible, and I will try to avoid using `shell` or `command` modules, since these aren't really Ansible-y.
+I want to use keep everything within `ansible.builtin.*` modules as much as possible.
+I will also use `ansible.utils.update_fact`, it's still in the spirit but is super useful for this.
+I will try to avoid using `shell` or `command` modules, since these aren't really Ansible-y.
 Most things will probably be done with `set_fact` with some `loop` and `when` Jinja2 fuckery.
+As much as possible should be done in-memory, this should just be pure Ansible irrespective of the host it's running on.

 ## How to run
 The Ansible code will run completely in memory on the local machine, so no need to configure hosts.